kenvinlee/FortniteShopBot/README.md

 * Pillow
 * fnbr.co's API

+A small cheat is employed for the translucent background.

 The bot is meant for private use of the @FNMasterCom Twitter.
 This repo is to help others understand how to piece something like this together.
 Enjoy!